-Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Illinois.
-Out of the 33,678 Illinois homeowners that used QuoteWizard to request insurance quotes last year, 954 had no home insurance.
+In 2018, these were the six most common home insurance companies reported by QuoteWizard users living in the state of Illinois:

 The above list shows the most popular home insurers in Illinois according to our users.
 But popular doesn’t always mean best.

 Our study on the best homeowners insurance companies focuses on top of the line companies.
 In no particular order, these companies stand out among the rest:

 - Allstate: Best for Local Agents

 - Hartford: Best for Seniors